scienceimpact/bibliometric/Installation_Instructions_Ubuntu.rst

 3. Open terminal and "cd" in terminal to the extracted project root folder.
 (Root folder is where README.rst file of the bibliometric project is present)

-4. Run the automated install script in terminal "./install.sh".
+4. Run the automated install script in terminal "sudo ./install.sh".
 Enter the sudo root password when it asks.
-Ignore the clean up errors during installation.

 Instructions to run the project
 ===============================